Is a Correction Looming Ahead for Tesla Inc. (TSLA)

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at TSLA starting from DENHOLM ROBYN M, who sale 31,250 shares at the price of $736.72 back on Sep 01.
-After this action, DENHOLM ROBYN M now owns 5,000 shares of Tesla Inc., valued at $23,022,595 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at TSLA starting from Baglino Andrew D, who sale 896 shares at the price of $752.90 back on Sep 07.
+After this action, Baglino Andrew D now owns 18,385 shares of Tesla Inc., valued at $674,602 using the latest closing price.

-Baglino Andrew D, the SVP Powertrain and Energy Eng. of Tesla Inc., sale 1,500 shares at $705.41 during a trade that took place back on Aug 27, which means that Baglino Andrew D is holding 17,497 shares at $1,058,115 based on the most recent closing price.
+Taneja Vaibhav, the Chief Accounting Officer of Tesla Inc., sale 1,767 shares at $752.90 during a trade that took place back on Sep 07, which means that Taneja Vaibhav is holding 21,212 shares at $1,330,193 based on the most recent closing price.

 Stock Fundamentals for TSLA